BierBrigadier/NW_decryptor/README.md

 Future work:
 - Handle more errors.
+- Add more ransomware variants.
-- Extract ransomware configuration, such as actor ID from REvil.
+- Extract ransomware configuration, such as an actor ID from REvil.
 Similar to: https://blog.kartone.ninja/2020/10/29/project-sodinokibi/